The Quais du Polar professional program

 - Huitième section, by Marc Trévidic, Gallimard, 2024

-As the Polar en Séries prize is an integral part of the Polar Connection program, it will be awarded on Friday 4 April 2025, following a presentation of the finalists’ works by the publishers themselves at the Chapelle de la Trinité.
+As the Polar en Séries prize is an integral part of the Polar Connection program, it was awarded on Friday 4 April 2025, following a presentation of the finalists’ works by the publishers themselves at the Chapelle de la Trinité.

-Find the Polar en Séries 2024 booklet here
+Download the Polar en Séries 2025 booklet here.

 The 4-handed polar